GithHayden/IQ-Riddle-Game/README.md

 ### Developer To Do Notes
 1. Review E2E (incl. clarity of code by refactoring and code commentary).
 Apply improvements.
 2. Revise startgame.html to be responsive on all screen sizes.
-3. Revise startgame.html player/s list to not include duplicated name with every correct answer.
+3. Revise startgame.html player/s list to not include duplicated name with every correct answer input.
-2. Increase number of riddles, add automated TDD (Test Driven Development) if drives beneficial.
-3. Add numercal scoring system and leaderboard ranking all historic players by highest to lowest scores.
 4. Remove brackets around player name on incorrect answer list, streamline to align styling with players list.
+5. Increase number of riddles, add automated TDD (Test Driven Development) if beneficial.
+6. Add numercal scoring system and leaderboard ranking all historic players by highest to lowest scores.